hcomet/cydWeeWX/README.md

 #### WeeWX URL:

 * Sets the URL used by the cydWeeWX to query your WeeWX server.
-The URL must start with "_HTTP://_" or "HTTPS//" and end with a slash, "_/_".
+The URL must start with "**http://**" or "**https://**" and end with a slash, "**/**".
+* To verify you have entered the correct value, copy the value to your web browser and append ***cyd_weewx.json*** to the end of it.
+If you can browse to the file successfully then the WeeWX URL is correct.

+#### cydWeeWX Hostname

+* Change the cydWeeWX Hostname from the default of **cydWeeWX**.
+Useful if you have more than one device on your network.
+**NOTE:** Changing the hostname will also change the AP name for the device when it enters AP mode.

 #### Screen Max Brightness